*Post last updated on February 07, 2022

-In honor of Disney World reopening this past weekend, I wanted to share with you some of my top tips for visiting based on our recent trip in January.
+I first created this post in honor of Disney World reopening following its closure due to the COVID-10 pandemic.
 We take regular trips to Walt Disney World.
-In the last twelve years, I have visited Disney World about eight times.
+In the last decade, I have visited Disney World around ten times.
 I have visited with family, friends, my niece, and my spouse; both in groups and with just one other person.
 Although there are certainly people who are far more knowledgeable about Disney or who have visited far more than I have, I think that I can still share some valuable tips with people who are visiting for the first time or who haven’t visited recently.
-These tips for visiting Walt Disney World reflect our most recent trip in January, but I encourage you to visit https://disneyworld.disney.go.com/ for up-to-date information on the current changes as a result of the COVID-19 pandemic.
+These tips for visiting Walt Disney World reflect our most recent trip in February 2022, but I encourage you to visit https://disneyworld.disney.go.com/ for up-to-date information on the current changes as a result of the COVID-19 pandemic.

 The tips below assume a certain knowledge of Disney World.
 If you haven’t planned a trip before (or recently) I strongly encourage you to visit my post on planning tips and resources first.
 I hope you find both posts helpful!